DaveanandMannie/erp-automation/README.md

 Use ```--file <test script path>``` or ```-f <test script path>``` To run a specific tests script

 Use ```--window ``` To watch the test go through the UI or ```--window kiosk``` for fullscreen
-    -> [!WARNING]
-    > you may interefere with the test if you intereact with the browser manually
+    -> [!WARNING]> you may interfere with the test if you interact with the browser manually

 ## Next Tests
 1. Other configurations and their children